-- To remove the display bezel: - a.
+- 1. To remove the display bezel: - a.
 Remove the two Mylar screw covers (1) and the two Phillips PM2.5×4.0 screws (2) that secure the display bezel to the display assembly.
 The Mylar screw covers are included with the display bezel spare part kit. - b.
-Flex the inside edges of the top edge (3), the left and right edges (4), and the bottom edge (5) of the display bezel until the bezel disengages from the display enclosure.
+Flex the top edge (3), the left and right sides (4), and the bottom edge (5) of the display bezel until the bezel disengages from the display enclosure.